MonashDeepNeuron/Git-Gud/src/github/create-cloning-upload.md

-# Creating a remote repository
+# Creating and Cloning a Remote Repository

-Creating a repository on GitHub is super simple.
+Creating and cloning a repository on GitHub is super simple.
 Simply go to [github.com](https://github.com) and click the green 'New' button on the left panel.
 This will instruct you on how to create a repository.
 You will have to give your repo a name, possibly a description and attach a software license and `README.md`.
 Additionally you can have it generate a `.gitignore` for the programming language the source code of the repo will written in to prevent commonly ignore files (eg. executables and binaries) to be committed.
 This will then generate a very boilerplate repo which you can then clone using the `clone` command via SSH or HTTP.

 ```sh
 # Clone with SSH